KCErb/cordwainer/tutorials/gems.md

 # development purposes
 ```

-So I say, while the issue is fresh in mind, and before we really dive into Shoes itself, let's find out what those comments are really about and find out what happens when we run `hello.rb` like so:
+So I say, while the issue is fresh in mind, and before we really dive into Shoes itself, let's find out what those comments are really about and find out what happens when we run `hello.rb` with the installed executable like so:

 ```
 $ shoes testing/hello.rb
 ```

+This exploration will take us through the multi-gem structure of Shoes.
+When I wrote this I'd never cut a gem before or even read a tutorial on it.
+Since then I've done both of those and found there's a lot of overlap with what I have here and some great tutorials out there on gems.
+So I encourage you to google around for advice on writing Ruby gems to see where some of this comes from (hint `Bundler` does *a lot* of stuff automatically).

 ## shoes --pre3